 - Learn – notice how grief, loss and anger make you feel and which events trigger those feelings so you can prepare in advance.

 - Let go of the past – constantly going over negative events robs you of the present and makes you feel bad.
-Choose Forgiveness, read how by clicking here.
+Choose forgiveness.

 10. Think Positive Thoughts

 Every time your brain starts thinking of the bad memories, write down 5 positive things about your life.

 11. Exercise Regularly

 Aerobic activity lowers your level of stress chemicals and allows you to cope better with negative emotions.
 You don’t have to join a cross fit gym or learn how to Zumba to get active.
 A hike, a swim or a yoga video are all great options.

 12. Listen to Quiet Music In The Car